BleuBleu/FamiStudio/Docs/docs/expansion.md

 ## Enabling expansion audio

-The expansion audio used is set in the project properties, which you can access by double-clicking on the project name (first row in the Project Explorer).
+The audio expansion(s) used is set in the project properties, which you can access by double-clicking on the project name (first row in the Project Explorer).

 ![](images/EditProject.png#center)

-Enabling any kind of expansion audio will automatically disable PAL support.
+Enabling any kind of expansion audio will automatically disable PAL support since no audio expansion were ever available in PAL territories.

+Note that while using multiple audio expansion(s) is supported in FamiStudio, no NES game has ever shipped with multiple expansions.
+This probably would not have been possible for multiple reasons (cost, competing compagnies, hardware conflicts, etc.).
+So be aware that you are bending the rules of reality when using multiple expanions.

 ## Expansion instruments